Open-Hippo/openhippo-ai.github.io/README.md

-This is the website for www.openhippo.io.
+This is the company website.